Sandwich Attack

 MEV-Burn: Require attackers to burn MEV extraction profits.

-Intent-Based: Users specify intents not transactions.
-Solvers execute, preventing sandwich ordering.
+Intent-Based: Users specify intents, preventing sandwich ordering.

 Encrypted Mempools: Encrypt transactions until after ordering.